Grand Theft Auto V: Plot

-In 2004, (Note: The game's prologue is set nine years before the main storyline, which takes place in 2013.) criminals Michael Townley, Trevor Philips, and Brad Snider partake in a failed robbery in Ludendorff, North Yankton, resulting in Michael being presumed dead.
-Nine years later, Michael lives with his family in the city of Los Santos under the alias Michael De Santa, having made a secret agreement with Federal Investigation Bureau (FIB) (Note: In Grand Theft Auto V, the FIB is a fictionalised parody of the Federal Bureau of Investigation (FBI).) agent Dave Norton to stay hidden.
-Across town, gangbanger Franklin Clinton works for a corrupt car salesman and meets Michael while attempting to fraudulently repossess his son's car.
+In 2004, (Note: The game's prologue is set nine years before the main storyline, which takes place in 2013.) criminals Michael Townley (Ned Luke), Trevor Philips (Steven Ogg), and Brad Snider (Ryan Woodle) partake in a failed robbery in Ludendorff, North Yankton, (Note: Ludendorff, North Yankton is inspired by Fargo, North Dakota.) resulting in Michael being presumed dead.
+Nine years later, Michael lives with his family in the city of Los Santos under the alias Michael De Santa, having made a secret agreement with Federal Investigation Bureau (FIB) (Note: In Grand Theft Auto V, the FIB is a fictionalised parody of the Federal Bureau of Investigation (FBI).) agent Dave Norton (Julian Gamble) to stay hidden.
+Across town, gangbanger Franklin Clinton (Shawn Fonteno) works for a corrupt car salesman and meets Michael while attempting to fraudulently repossess his son's car.
 The two later become friends.
-When Michael finds his wife sleeping with her tennis coach, he and Franklin chase the coach to a mansion, which Michael damages in anger.
-The owner, drug lord Martin Madrazo, demands monetary compensation, so Michael returns to a life of crime to obtain the funds, enlisting Franklin as an accomplice.
-With the help of Michael's old friend Lester Crest, a disabled hacker, they rob a jewellery store to pay off the debt.
-Meanwhile, Trevor, who lives in squalor in rural Blaine County, hears of the heist and recognises Michael's work; Trevor had believed the FIB killed Michael in the Ludendorff heist.
+When Michael finds his wife having an affair with her tennis coach, he and Franklin chase the coach to a mansion, which Michael damages in anger.
+The owner, drug lord Martin Madrazo (Alfredo Huereca), demands monetary compensation, so Michael returns to a life of crime to obtain the funds, enlisting Franklin as an accomplice.
+With the help of Michael's old friend Lester Crest (Jay Klaitz), a disabled hacker, they rob a jewellery store to pay off the debt.

+Meanwhile, Trevor, who lives in squalor in rural Blaine County, hears of the heist and recognises Michael's work; Trevor had believed the FIB killed him in the Ludendorff heist.
 Trevor finds Michael and reunites with him, forcing the latter to reluctantly accept the former back into his life.
 As time goes on, the protagonists' lives spiral out of control.
 Michael's criminal behaviour prompts his family to leave him.
-When he later becomes a movie producer, he comes into conflict with Devin Weston, a billionaire venture capitalist and corporate raider, who attempts to shut down the studio.
+When he later becomes a movie producer, he comes into conflict with Devin Weston (Jonathan Walker), a billionaire venture capitalist and corporate raider, who attempts to shut down the studio.
 Michael thwarts his efforts and inadvertently kills his lawyer, to which Devin vows revenge.
-Meanwhile, Franklin has to rescue his friend Lamar Davis from rival gangbanger Harold "Stretch" Joseph, who attempts to kill him multiple times.
-Concurrently, Trevor tries to consolidate his control over various black markets in Blaine County, waging war against the Lost outlaw motorcycle club, Latino street gangs, rival meth dealers, the private military company Merryweather, and triad kingpin Wei Cheng.
+Meanwhile, Franklin has to rescue his friend Lamar Davis (Slink Johnson) from rival gangbanger Harold "Stretch" Joseph (Hassan Johnson), who sets up and attempts to kill him multiple times.

-Having broken his agreement with Dave by committing robberies again, Michael is coerced by Dave and his superior, Steve Haines, to perform a series of operations alongside Franklin and Trevor to undermine the International Affairs Agency (IAA).
+Concurrently, Trevor tries to consolidate his control over various black markets in Blaine County, waging war against the Lost outlaw motorcycle club, Latino street gangs, rival meth dealers, the private military company Merryweather, and triad kingpin Wei Cheng (George Cheung).
+Having broken his agreement with Dave by committing robberies again, Michael is coerced by him and his superior, Steve Haines (Robert Bogue), to perform a series of operations alongside Franklin and Trevor to undermine the International Affairs Agency (IAA).
 (Note: In Grand Theft Auto V, the IAA is a fictionalised parody of the Central Intelligence Agency (CIA).)
 Under Steve's direction and with Lester's help, they attack an armored car carrying funds for the IAA and steal an experimental nerve agent from an IAA lab.
 As Steve comes under increasing scrutiny, he forces Michael and Franklin to break into the FIB building and erase evidence against him from the servers.
 Michael takes the opportunity to wipe the data on his own activities, destroying Steve's leverage over him.